 Start by setting small, manageable goals you can meet without tons of effort.
 These small wins boost your confidence, slowly changing the way you see yourself.
 It takes time, but setting and meeting goals will give you a much-needed psychological boost.
 Don’t make important decisions when you’re feeling this way.
 They’ll only add to your stress.

 Find little ways to appreciate your abilities, and the way you do things.
 The goal is to feel just a little bit better with each passing day.
 It doesn’t happen overnight, but gradually, you can begin to believe in yourself again.
-Focus on your successes, no matter how small, every single day.
+Focus on your successes, no matter how small.
 Then, magically, hopefully, one day you’ll wake up, realizing you’re slightly more confident than you used to be.